GodservantsChris/jukebox/README.md

 # Jukebox
 Code for "Jukebox: A Generative Model for Music"

-Forked from Openai/jukebox.git by GodservantsChris on 2025_11_06 for compatibility with Python 3.12.4.
+Forked from Openai/jukebox.git by GodservantsChris on 2025_11_06 for porting Jukebox from Python 3.8 to Python 3.12.4.

 [Paper](https://arxiv.org/abs/2005.00341)
 [Blog](https://openai.com/blog/jukebox)